Supporters of FC Barcelona: Socis

+The club's membership figures have seen a significant increase from 100,000 in the 2003–04 season to 170,000 in September 2009, the sharp rise being attributed to the influence of Ronaldinho and then-president Joan Laporta's media strategy that focused on Spanish and English online media.
+In the presidential election of 2010, the rise in club-members during the last seven years caused the campaign to focus on whether to allow votes from non-Catalan members, through internet or post.
+The balloting committee decided to only allow votes from members who registered at the home stadium on the day of the election.
+As of 31 May 2023, the club has 150,317 memberships, called socis.

+Socis have existed since the early days of the club, with statutes in 1902 and 1911 saying that only men could be full members.
+The club still had female fans, among them Edelmira Calvetó, who wanted to become a soci; having been turned down several times, she persisted, being granted the membership number 86 on 1 January 1913.
+By the time of the next statutes in 1921, socis were described in gender neutral terms.
+Barcelona was the first Spanish club to admit female members.

+Penyes

 In the mid-1940s, the club invented the notion of penyes, a mix between a fan club and a financial support club, during a time when the club was in need of financial and public support in face of the hostility of General Francisco Franco's dictatorship.
 The first Penya Solera, was formed in 1944 by a group of supporters and former players of the team.
 The penyes would later exhibit their financial prowess in 1953, when they proposed the building of the Camp Nou.
 Inspiration was drawn from the financial plan Athletic Bilbao, a rival team, used to build San Mamés stadium, where an association of penyes pledged to finance the construction.
 As a result, the subsequent construction of the stadium put the club into its supporters' hands, giving the penyes political influence over the club, which still lasts today.